jeany55/MyAccountant/API/CustomTabs.md

 1. Open the game and type `/mya options` to open the addon configuration
 2. Navigate to **Tabs** in the left sidebar
-3. Enable **Advanced mode** checkbox at the top of the tab configuration panel
+3. Enable **Advanced mode** at the top of the tab configuration panel

 ### Step 2: Create a New Tab

-1. Click the **New tab** option in the tabs list (appears when advanced mode is enabled)
+1. Click the **New tab** option in the tabs list
-2. Enter a **Tab label** - this is the name that will appear on your tab
+2. Enter a **Tab label** - this is the name that will appear on your tab.
+It must be unique.
 3. Select **Tab type** as "Date" (Session and Balance types don't use lua expressions)

 ### Step 3: Write Your Lua Expression